disha9112/Opus/README.md

     - Updates a todo in the database.
   - /deleteTodo
     - Deletes a todo from the database.

+- Events

+  - /createEvent
+    - Creates and adds an event to the database.
+  - /getEvents
+    - Fetches all the events of the currently logged in user.

 <!-- BUILT WITH -->